hosniah/aws-nuke-service/README.md

 3. Push this code to a repository you can access with a GitHub personal access token

 #### Note:
-For aws-nuke to access and delete all services the IAM Role `AwsNukeRole` assumed by the AWS CodeBuild project  with IAM policy `AwsNukePolicy` is completely permissive.
+1. For aws-nuke to access and delete all services the IAM Role `AwsNukeRole` assumed by the AWS CodeBuild project  with IAM policy `AwsNukePolicy` is completely permissive.
 Please review these permissions in your environment to ensure suitable.

+2. If your codebuild execution fails with the following error: 'Cloud formation package exit with error 255', make sure you have an alias for your AWS account that does not contain "prod" reference.

 ### Deployment